jbaumann/attiny_daemon/README.md

 ### The Approach
 I started to reverse-engineer the Geekworm UPS hat, but then found the blog of BrouSant, a guy from the Netherlands who already had [analyzed the board in some detail and written about it](https://brousant.nl/jm3/elektronica/104-geekworm-ups-for-raspberry-pi).
 He also provides a [modification](https://brousant.nl/jm3/elektronica/105-geekworm-ups-for-raspberry-pi-simple-modification-detailed) by resoldering SMD resistors and adding tiny wires to make the UPS work as needed, and a more complete solution with a PIC microcontroller that controls everything.
 But to my eye it didn't look like the elegant solution I was looking for, and at the same time it needed the skills to solder SMD, which not everyone has (me included).
 ### Requirements - Wish List
-So, based on the information of BrouSant we can create our own list of requirements aka wish list:
+Let us create our own list of requirements aka wish list:
 - soldering limited to through-hole components
 - use of an ATTiny for its small form factor and simple programming
 - simple build and simple modifiability of the programming on both ATTiny and Raspberry Pi